firefox-devtools/debugger/CONTRIBUTING.md

 ### Firefox DevTools Project

-While the medium to long term goal of this project is to land within Firefox.
-If you're looking to work directly on the DevTools project which ships developer tools for Firefox and Firefox Developer Edition you can find more information on the Mozilla wiki [DevTools / Get Involved](https://wiki.mozilla.org/DevTools/GetInvolved).
+The medium to long term goal of this project is to land within Firefox.
+If you're looking to work directly on the DevTools project which ships developer tools for Firefox and Firefox Developer Edition in the meantime you can find more information on the Mozilla wiki [DevTools / Get Involved](https://wiki.mozilla.org/DevTools/GetInvolved).

 ## How Can I Contribute?